mattmccray/flipbook.js/readme.md

 flipbook('scanner').run();
 ```

-Currently, Flipbook makes only one assumption about your comics images.
-That they
-are individual images, named with sequential numbers.
-For example:

-- comic-1.jpg
-- comic-2.jpg
-- comic-3.jpg
-- comic-4.jpg
-- comic-5.jpg

-You specify the path to the images, and the image name using the `path` option.
+There are two ways to tell the Flipbook viewer what images to load for your comic.
+The first way, shown above, has the control generate all the images based on the
+`page` count and `path` options you define.
 For example, this call:

 ```javascript
 $('.comic').flipbook({